LiorToledano/SIIM-COVID-19-Kaggle/README.md

 * On Cascade RCNN 101 - image training I upload only 1 fold from 5 I trained.
 * Each one of them took approx 6 hours so I divided each fold to another's kaggle notebook.
-* you can see the results of the 4 other folds including some others traning on my weight & biases profile
+* You can see the results of the 4 other folds including some others traning on my weight & biases profile

 https://wandb.ai/liortoledano/projects